 What is a no guarantor loan?

-A no guarantor loan would be a loan that does not require you to have a guarantor.
+A no guarantor loan is a loan that does not require you to have a guarantor.
 This means that no other person is responsible for making your repayments if you find yourself in difficulty.
 This is useful if you do not think that any of your friends or family would fit the necessary criteria to be a guarantor, or if a guarantor is not an option you want to consider.
 You don’t need a guarantor to take out a Morses Club loan, we offer cash loans between £100 and £400 to new customers.

 Pros and cons of loans with no guarantor